bakame-php/http-structured-fields/docs/08-migration.md

 ### Structured Field Interfaces

-All the Interfaces around the structured field data types are remove.
-So if you typehinted your code using the interfaces, you will need to replace them by their actual implementation.
+All the Interfaces around the structured field data types are removed.
+So if you type-hinted your code using the interfaces, you will need to replace them by their actual implementation.

 - The `MemberOrderedMap` interface will need to be replaced either by `Dictionary` or `Parameters` classes